-To further involve the volumetric information, some researchers opt for the 3D FCN, bearing in mind that the use of 3D FCN is faced with memory and expensive computational necessities.
+To further involve the volumetric information, some researchers opt for the 3D FCN, bearing in mind that the use of 3D FCN is faced with expensive memory and computational necessities.

-One of the early works of using 3D FCNs is \cite{Lu2016}, where a 3D FCN is utilized to segment the liver, and is aided by GC algorithm.
-In \cite{Hu2016,Hu2017}, the authors base their implementation over the 3D FCN employed in \cite{Lu2016}, with increasing the kernels' size, and modifying some of the activation functions.
-Then, the 3D FCN output is incorporated in an energy function, which is optimized globally.
-In \cite{Dou2016,Dou2017}, a 3D FCN is equipped with deep supervision mechanism creating a 3D deeply supervised network (3D DSN) aided by 3D CRF to refine the segmentation output.
-In \cite{Tang2020a}, DeepMedic network, which relies on 3D CNN and 3D CRF \cite{kamnitsas2017efficient}, is used to segment the liver for selective internal radiation therapy (SIRT).
-In \cite{Gibson2017}, a 3D FCN with dilated convolutional layers is developed for multi-organ segmentation including liver.
-Following their work in \cite{Gibson2017}, another 3D FCN based on Dense V-Net is subsequently developed to segment multi-organs including liver \cite{Gibson2018}.
-The work is extended to create a framework called NiftyNet on Python \cite{Gibson2018a}, which is more specific to easier deployment of biomedical segmentation algorithms.
+One of the early works of using 3D FCNs is \cite{Lu2016}, whereas a 3D FCN is utilized to segment the liver and is aided by a GC algorithm.
+In \cite{Hu2016,Hu2017}, the authors base their implementation on the 3D FCN employed in \cite{Lu2016}, increasing the kernels' size and modifying some of the activation functions.
+Then, the 3D FCN output is incorporated in an energy function optimized globally.
+In \cite{Dou2016,Dou2017}, a 3D FCN is equipped with a deep supervision mechanism creating a 3D deeply supervised network (3D DSN) aided by 3D CRF to refine the segmentation output.
+In \cite{Tang2020a}, the DeepMedic network, which relies on 3D CNN and 3D CRF \cite{kamnitsas2017efficient}, is used to segment the liver for selective internal radiation therapy (SIRT).
+In \cite{Gibson2017}, a 3D FCN with dilated convolutional layers is developed for multi-organ segmentation, including the liver.
+Following their work in \cite{Gibson2017}, another 3D FCN based on Dense V-Net is subsequently developed to segment multi-organs, including the liver \cite{Gibson2018}.
+The work is extended to create a framework called NiftyNet on Python \cite{Gibson2018a}, which is intended to make it easier to deploy biomedical segmentation algorithms.
 Another work utilizing Dense V-Net is \cite{Chung2020}, where a deeply self-supervised scheme based on adaptive contour features is utilized for the liver segmentation task alone.
-In \cite{Liu2018}, a 3D anisotropic hybrid network (3D AH-Net) transforms 2D weights trained on a 2D encoder into their 3D counterpart, which are then used for the liver segmentation task.
+In \cite{Liu2018}, a 3D anisotropic hybrid network (3D AH-Net) transforms 2D weights trained on a 2D encoder into their 3D counterpart, which is then used for the liver segmentation task.
 In a model called Sensor3D, a 3D cascaded convolutional long short-term memory (C-LSTM) in a U-Net architecture theme is used for the segmentation task in \cite{Novikov2019}.